little-apps/LittleRegistryCleaner/README.md

 Little System Cleaner is licensed under the [GNU General Public License v3](http://www.gnu.org/licenses/gpl.html).

+## Versions

+The version control system has been tracking changes since version 0.6.
+All previous versions can be found on [the downloads for Little Registry Cleaner](https://www.little-apps.com/downloads/little-registry-cleaner/).

 ## Show Your Support

 Little Apps relies on people like you to keep our software running.
 If you would like to show your support for Little System Cleaner, then you can [make a donation](https://www.little-apps.com/?donate) using PayPal, Payza or credit card (via Stripe).
 Please note that any amount helps (even just $1).